executors/executors/explanatory.md

   * Discuss how blocking behavior interacts with customization points

 # Future Work

-* Quick survey of papers being written, or that probably ought to be written
+We conclude with a brief survey of future work extending our proposal.
+Some of this work has already begun and there are others which we believe ought to be investigated.

 ## `Future` Concept